The Scrolls of Skava

 This was a young range, Thomas knew.
 Only recently pushed up as Amafryka and the Western Continent crept gradually towards one another, and in all probability they were still growing.
 The first of a mighty range that would one day stand where the Western Sea stood now.
 That was in the future, though.
 Way, way in the future, and in all probability it wouldn’t be humans who saw them but another race that had replaced them, as humans had replaced the G’Toff and as the G’Toff had replaced the Llanoks.

 The carpets landed side by side on the level area, which was covered by closely cropped grass and dotted with sheep and rabbit droppings that they took care not to step on.
 “This is it,” said the nome, bubbling with excitement.
 “The Kingsview.
-It was here, right here on this very spot, that Eldos the Bardmage came following the defeat of King Tornidol’s army and saw the sight that inspired him to compose the Majestiad, the epic poem that inspired the army to return to battle and which led to their eventual victory.”
+It was here, right here on this very spot, that Eldos the Bardmage came following the defeat of King Tornidol’s army and saw the sight that inspired him to compose the Majestiad.
+The epic poem that inspired the army to return to battle and which led to their eventual victory.”

 “Saw what?” asked Dennis impatiently.